vikrantyadav611/tailwindcss-animistacss/README.md

 You can find all available class names at [Tail-Animista](https://tail-animista.vercel.app/)

-<p style="color:red;font-weight:bold;"> Defining the classes is recommended to avoid to bloat your css with unused classes and keyframes.</p>
+**Defining the classes is recommended to avoid to bloat your css with unused classes and keyframes.**

 ```js
 const tailwindCSSAnimista =require("tailwindcss-animistacss")